What do you give for Trick or Treat?

 Since 2003, I have been in town for Halloween for the odd years only.
 I’ve given away a cast pewter token as my treat item.
 It is quarter sized, so the kids think they are getting something expensive, but as they leave and reach into their plastic pumpkin then reality sinks in as they read it.
 I remember one young fellow who was walking away saying to his mom, wow a quarter, well no…so the mom says, Well what does it say….It says, “Listen to your Parents”…then his mom replied “Well, I guess you got tricked!”

-Using 2×2 inch Corian® sample blocks that I bought in quantity on a popular internet auction site, I’ve gotten them simply engraved at a local trophy shop.
-The obverse with a pumpkin and the legend: HALLOWEEN,
+Using 2x2 inch Corian® sample blocks that I bought in quantity on a popular internet auction site, I’ve gotten them simply engraved at a local trophy shop.
+The obverse with a pumpkin and the legend: HALLOWEEN, IOLA, WIS., and a simple GC as the eyes.
+The reverse, I have developed a simple reminder phrase.
+Pewter can be melted in a Pyrex® container on an electric stove.
+I just an old table spoon as a ladle, just the right amount in a scoopful to fill the mold.

 In 2003, I used “Be Good to Others”, in 2005: “Listen to your Parents” and for 2007 they will be getting “Choose Wisely.”
 The tokens are dated on the reverse.
 I cast about 325 each year.
 And each year I have been giving that many out!